Inspiring Healthy Community by Connecting People & Nature

 Crosscut’s Program Staff

-Out instructors are top notch holding advanced degrees and certifications.
+Out instructors are top notch!
+Most have advanced degrees and certifications.
 Most importantly, they are wonderful people dedicated to wholeheartedly supporting our guests and program participants.
 Explore our program offerings to learn more.

 Land Acknowledgment